stackforge/openstack-sdk-php/doc/oo-tutorial.md

 difficult on the server side.

 That's where Identity Services comes in.
 It is a central service that handles all things authorization and authentication related.
-Rouughly, it works as follows:
+Roughly, it works as follows:

 - The client sends an authentication request